 Then someone said that we don’t need to worry about the efficiency of future buildings because the evolution and improvement of design will negate any inefficiencies.
 I about jumped out of my seat.

-As you probably know if you’re reading this, Site 1001 was born from construction and our founder, Eric Hall, is an architect, carpenter and construction supervisor.
+As you probably know if you’re reading this, Site 1001 was born from construction.
 We know buildings are almost never built the way they were designed (which why, much to the angst of architects worldwide, “as-built drawings” exist), and even when the construction crews do stick to the design specifications, problems can still arise.
 Finally, as a company whose whole purpose is providing the tools that let building owners and operators run their structures with the same precision and efficiency with which they were originally engineered, we know first hand how much changes once the building is up and running.

 This discussion was followed by a question: But how do we know how buildings are running?